5 December 2021

-The pandemic has been hard for everyone.
+It’s been a year when we have all had to cope with a lot of change and uncertainty.
+We’ve had a cost of living crisis, climate change, war in Ukraine and now in Gaza.
 Living with uncertainty over a long period can feel stressful and tiring.
-Many of us, may also be worrying about what next year will bring.
+Many of us may also be worrying about what next year will bring.

 Many of us take comfort in the familiarity of traditions.
 We enjoy planning the celebrations we are going to have with out friends and families.
+But it can also be a difficult time for those who can no longer enjoy their familiar traditions for whatever reason.

 For weeks, we are bombarded with images of perfect families having perfect Christmases.
 While this is often far from the reality for most of us, we still feel under pressure to create the perfect Christmas.
 We try to buy the best presents, create the most inviting meals and make it a day to remember; all the while imagining the perfect Instagram picture.